nsidc/granule-metgen/README.md

- 6 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_x_coordinate` are reprojected and thinned to create a GPolygon, bounding box, etc.
+ 6 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_x_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

- 7 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding box, etc.
+ 7 = The values of the coordinate variable identified by the `standard_name` attribute with a value of `projection_y_coordinate` are reprojected and thinned to create a GPolygon, bounding rectangle, etc.

 | netCDF file attributes not currently used by MetGenC | ACDD | CF Conventions | NSIDC Guidelines |